-Should you have any concerns please notify one of our Designated Safeguarding Leads:
+Should you have any concerns during your visit, please notify a member of staff to ask for one of our Designated Safeguarding Leads:

 Headteacher & DSL: Mrs Harris

 If a child is at immediate risk of serious harm requiring immediate action, call Warwickshire MASH on 01926 414144 (8.30 a.m-4 p.m.)

 In the event of an emergency outside these hours contact 999.

 Our safeguarding policies can can be found under ‘Key information’ - 'Policies' on our website.

 Online safety information can be found on our website under 'Children' and 'Pupil leadership'